SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 >
 > THINK OF WHAT WE COULD DO, WHAT WE COULD BE, TOGETHER.
 >
-> UNLIKE HIM, I HAVE NOTHING BUT TIME ON MY HANDS.
+> AND UNLIKE HIM, I HAVE NOTHING BUT TIME ON MY HANDS.

 #### ROXANNE